lydell/dual/readme.md

 perhaps in an already existing remapping script.

 It is currently quite stable and feature complete, but needs more testing.
-However, until version 1.0.0 is released, the API might (and has) change in backwards incompatible ways without warning.
+However, until version 1.0.0 is released, the API might change in backwards incompatible ways without warning.